s0ra/Fourth-Torch/Rules.md

     2. Starts with the very first player.
     3. Draw one card from the Action Deck.
 (If Action Deck is empty, shuffle the disposed Action cards and draw from this deck.)
     4. Play one card from the hand, and the card played must be either facing up or facing down.
-    5. If it was faced up, draw and place one card on the top of the monster stack from the Dungeon Deck.
+    5. If the torch is on (played a faced up), a monster is irritated and come (draw one card from the Dungeon Deck and place it to the top of the monster stack).
     6. If all players have already played one card, proceed to phase III.
     7. Repeat II.2 with the player who is clock-wise to the player who just played the card.
   ## III.
 Battle Phase